Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Introduction

 \section{Introduction}

-Decompilation---the reconstruction of a source code representation from an executable program---is useful for a variety of security tasks, including malware analysis, vulnerability research, and fixing legacy software for which the original source code is unavailable.
-Unfortunately, because the compilation process loses many programmer-assistive abstractions, such as variable names, types, and comments, the code produced by traditional deterministic compilers is often difficult to read and understand.
+Decompilation---the reconstruction of a source code representation from an executable program---is useful for a variety of security tasks, including malware analysis, vulnerability research, and fixing legacy software when the original source code is unavailable.
+Unfortunately, because the compilation process loses many programmer-oriented abstractions, such as variable names, types, and comments, the code produced by traditional deterministic compilers is often difficult to read and understand.

 To address these problems, researchers have been applying machine learning, which offers the possibility to guess or predict such missing abstractions \emph{statistically} based on the surrounding context.
-Recent work restricts itself to recover predefined abstractions, such as variable names~\cite{dire,direct,varbert}, function names~\cite{nero,symlm,kim2023transformer}, variable types~\cite{lehmann2022finding,osprey,tygr}, or several abstractions at once~\cite{dirty,hext5,resym}.
-While promising, there are numerous issues with decompiled code~\cite{dramko2024taxonomy} and maintaining a model for each one is infeasible.
+Some work restricts itself to recover predefined abstractions, such as variable names~\cite{dire,direct,varbert}, function names~\cite{nero,symlm,kim2023transformer}, variable types~\cite{lehmann2022finding,osprey,tygr}, or several abstractions at once~\cite{dirty,hext5,resym}.
+While promising, there are numerous issues with decompiled code~\cite{dramko2024taxonomy} and maintaining a model for each one is challenging.

 More recently, researchers have leveraged large language models (LLMs) to recover the original source code, rather than specific abstractions, which we call \emph{neural decompilation}~\cite{nova,degpt,llm4decompile}.
 Neural decompilation is appealing because, in theory, it can statistically recover any type of abstraction that is missing or distorted.
 In some cases, it can greatly outperform traditional, deterministic decompilers.